ik4vrb/ds-4002-team-aai-project-2/README.md

 The second file is and RMD file that creates models comparing the metadata and characteristics from the python script with the prices for the paintings.

 ## Data

 All the data for this project can be found in the [Data](https://github.com/ik4vrb/ds-4002-team-aai-project-2/tree/main/Data) folder.
+There are two data sets in the folder:
+1. Main Data set
+2. An example of what the csv file outped by Image_Extractor.py should look like.

 ### Main Data Set